Glossary of Formal Languages and Compilation

 Mathematical function

-relation that associates exactly one element from a starting set (domain) with each element from a target set (codomain).
-Example: f(x) = x + 1 associates each integer with its successor.
+relation that associates exactly one element from a starting set (domain) to each element of an arrival set (codomain).
+Example: $f(x) = x + 1$ associates each integer with its successor.

 → See L5